antialman/model-interplay-monitoring-code/README.md

 Graphical user interface allows to select the input event log and process specifications as well as editing the violation cost of each model.
 The results can be visualised on a trace-by trace basis.

 Command: `java -jar .\model-interplay.jar`
+* _If there are other versions of Java installed on the same computer then it may be necessary to use the command: `java -Djava.library.path=. -jar .\model-interplay.jar`_

 User interface elements:
 1. Button for selecting the input event log